msakuta/WebGL-Orbiter/README.md

 ### Statistics

-On the right top corner is an icon for statistics.
+On the 4th from right top corner is an icon for statistics.

 ![](images/statsIcon.png)